 How do I get to and from the Pilgrimage?

 The pilgrimage will start from the Mountain River Memorial Hall on Friday 11 January at approximately 11.00am (registration from 10.30am).
 It will conclude at about 5.00pm at St James Church, Cygnet on Saturday 12 January.
 Many pilgrims will find their own way to the start with the help of friends 'dropping them off’ and will make their way at the end with friends ‘picking them up’.
 If you are bringing your own car, parking will be provided at St Mary's Church Ranelagh on the Village Green.
-A shuttle bus can take you to Mountain River for registration and will cost $3 on the day.
+A shuttle bus (operating from 10.00am) can take you to Mountain River for registration and will cost $3 on the day.

 However, for those who would like transport to be provided, Roberts Coaches have agreed to provide coaches from Hobart to Mountain River on Saturday morning at 9:15am from alongside the Grand Chancellor Hotel in Campbell Street.
 If you require this service you must register via the website which will include payment of $15.